CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create Channels

-Create one or more PagerDuty, Slack, syslog, rmail, or generic channels to receive notifications.
+Create one or more PagerDuty, Slack, syslog, email, or generic channels to receive notifications.

 {{<tabs "TabID566" >}}